harsha-050/Project-hub-with-smart-scheduler/README.md

 # Project Hub with Smart Scheduler

 A full-stack project management application with intelligent task scheduling capabilities.
-Manage projects, create tasks, and leverage AI-powered scheduling to optimize your workflow.
+Manage projects, create tasks, and leverage smart scheduling algorithms to optimize your workflow.

 ## 🌐 Live Demo